rezamarzban/MiniLux/README.md

 A simple and fast powerful AMD/Intel 64bit linux on your arm64/armhf Android phone or Raspberry pi 1,2,3,4; Bring powerful X86_64 computer processing to your arm64/armhf device with it.

+MiniLux, Build and install linux in 3 minutes.
+Boot linux to real root filesystem in less than two minutes.
+MiniLux is building and installing, also booting to it in five minutes.

+MiniLux, Five minutes linux ...
+(Building and installing, Also booting).

 minimum system requirements for MiniLux:

 CPU: pentium II